lsst-ts/tssw_developer_guide/doc/index.rst

 * Resolved

   * This is the purview of QA.
-  * QA does another spot review, to ensure the requirements are spelled out and properly met, all documentation is provided and the unit tests are passsing.
+  * QA does another spot review, to ensure the requirements are spelled out and properly met, all documentation is provided and the unit tests are passing.
   * This is also when QA works on the higher level tests (Functional, Integration, etc).
   * Once this is Complete, QA moves to Closed.